 1 T. caraway seeds

-In a large bowl, stir together the flour, salt, caraway seeds, baking soda, and baking powder.
+In a large mixing bowl, whisk together the flour, sugar, baking powder, salt, and soda.

 In a separate bowl, mix together 2 tablespoons of the butter, buttermilk, and eggs.
 Add to the dry mixture and stir just until combined.
 Add in the raisins or currants and caraway seeds and stir gently.